Shop עברית

 D. If there is a doubt as to whether the produce is, indeed tevel, one should set aside terumah and ma’aser before eating it, just in case it is actually tevel.
 However, one need not give the ma’aser rishon to a Levi.

-E. During years three and six of the seven-year shemitah cycle (5781 is year six), ma’aser ani is set aside from the produce and given to a poor person of choice.
+E. During years three and six of the seven-year shemitah cycle (5785 is year three), ma’aser ani is set aside from the produce and given to a poor person of choice.
 If one eats produce that has been earmarked and declared to be ma’aser ani that has not yet been delivered to a poor person, it is considered robbing the poor, since this is produce that belongs to them.

 F. The laws of giving ma’aser ani are more stringent than those of giving ma’aser rishon, being that ma’aser ani is given even when there is a doubt whether it is mandated (safek ma’aser ani).
 That is, the basic assumption is that there is an obligation to give this gift.
 In halachic terminology, this is called a chezkat chiyuv; that is, there is a clear and definite obligation to give ma’aser ani, and there exists no doubt regarding it.
 Below are several scenarios that demonstrate the extent of this obligation, and we will explain how this affects one's obligation in each case.
 We will also relate to instances where one would be exempt from giving ma’aser ani: